When should one take the ACCA DIPIFR exam

 If you already meet the requirements to sit for the DIPIFR exam, then get going!
 There is no time to waste.
 Begin today.
 There are four factors to think about before choosing the date you will start the exam:

-- Have you fulfilled the necessary entry criteria?
-See our FAQ’s here
+- Have you fulfilled the necessary eligibility criteria?

 - Have you recently graduated from college or completed your CA?